October Sky: Reception

-Critical reception
+Critical response

-October Sky received generally positive reviews.
-Review aggregator Rotten Tomatoes reports that 91% out of 74 critics gave the film a positive review, with a rating average of 7.6/10.
-The critic's consensus states: "Rich in sweet sincerity, intelligence, and good old-fashioned inspirational drama, October Sky is a coming-of-age story with a heart to match its Hollywood craftsmanship."
-Metacritic gave the film a score of 71 out of 100 based on reviews from 23 critics, indicating "generally favorable reviews".
+The review aggregator Rotten Tomatoes reports that 90% of 72 critics gave October Sky positive reviews.
+The website's critical consensus states: "Rich in sweet sincerity, intelligence, and good old-fashioned inspirational drama, October Sky is a coming-of-age story with a heart to match its Hollywood craftsmanship."
+Metacritic gave the film a score of 71 out of 100 based on reviews from 23 critics.
 Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.